f5devcentral/f5-gsts-labs-ansible-cookbook/docs/class1/module4/lab06.rst

 The ``broken`` host, references a python interpreter that is intended to mimic your non-virtualenv remote system (I know its referencing a virtualenv, imagine with me here).

-The ``working`` python interpreter is is intended to mimic the virtualenv that you have installed audible on.
+The ``working`` python interpreter is intended to mimic the virtualenv that you have installed Ansible in.

 Change into the working virtualenv.